- Academic Conditions

 All students registered for a module are expected to attend all classes, take mid-term and final examinations, and complete all required academic work and extended essays.
 Final examinations and due dates for final essays will be in the last two days of each session.
 Instructors may not administer examinations early or late, nor may they promise make-up examinations, or allow late submission of work.
-If a student is absent from the final examination for documented and very serious medical or personal reasons, they may submit evidence to the Mitigating Evidence Committee to be allowed to make up work.
-If a student fails a module they may be offered the opportunity to submit additional work as a ‘resit’.
-This is discretionary, and both grades will appear on your final transcript.

 A student who neglects academic work, is inadequately prepared, or disrupts classes with inappropriate behaviour will be required to withdraw, in which circumstance no fees will be refunded.
 All work submitted to meet module requirements is expected to be the student’s own work, and a student found guilty of academic dishonesty will be subject to disciplinary action.
 For more detail on assessment policy and procedures, please refer to the International Summer School Students’ Handbook, which you will receive before you arrive.